crossbario/crossbar/docs/pages/administration/web-service/Node-Info-Service.rst

 :orphan:

-title: Node Info Service toc: [Documentation, Administration, Web Services, Node Info Service]

 Node Info Service
 =================

-The **Node Info Service** is configured on a subpath of a `Web transport <Web%20Transport%20and%20Services>`__ and allows you to expose a HTML information page about the node.
+The **Node Info Service** is configured on a subpath of a :doc:`Web transport <../router/transport/Web-Transport-and-Services>` and allows you to expose a HTML information page about the node.

 The page is rendered dynamically by Crossbar.io and includes information